DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 Your continued use of the Service after the Subscription fee change comes into effect constitutes Your agreement to pay the modified Subscription fee amount.

+## Discount Coupons

+The Company may offer discount coupons that provide a reduction in the Subscription fees or other charges.
+Discount coupons are subject to the terms and conditions specified at the time of the offer.
+Discount coupons cannot be redeemed for cash, transferred, or combined with other offers unless explicitly stated.
+The Company reserves the right to modify or cancel discount coupons at any time without prior notice.

 ### Refunds

 Except when required by law, paid Subscription fees are non-refundable after the first 30 days.
 However, if You cancel Your Subscription within 30 days of purchase, You are eligible for a full refund.